PayorCRM/help/setting-up-invoice-reminders.md

 ### Step 1 : Create an email template

-Initially you will have to come up with the mail template for each of these reminders.
+Initially you will have to come up with the mail template for each of the type of reminders.

 ![](http://www.payorcrm.com/wp-content/uploads/2018/01/Email-template.png "Email template screen allows you to define templates for various reminder emails")

-_Click on create a new template where you could define your template look and feel and text content.This open up the following window_
+_Click on create a new template where you could define your template look and feel and text content.This opens up the following window_

 ![](/assets/emailtemplate.PNG)

 Provide a template name , Subject of the email , CC \( optional\) along with the body of the mail.

-Use Insert fields drop down to add various dynamic variables within the email.Make sure you add the variable field {invoice\_list}. {invoice\_list} defines the position where the table with the list of invoices would go .
+Use Insert fields drop down to add various dynamic variables within the email.Make sure you add the variable field \{{invoice\_list}}. \{{invoice\_list}} defines the position where the table with the list of invoices would go .

 ![](/assets/insertfields3.PNG)

-Adding  {{payment\_buttons}} in the mail body will ensure that payment links are added to the email body when the customer receives the message so that customer can pay from within the email.
+Adding \{{payment_buttons}} in the mail body will ensure that payment links are added to the email body when the customer receives the message so that customer can pay from within the email.

-Note : You will need to ensure that you have set up payments on PayorCRM before using Payment links \(Check the help section "Setting up payments" \)
+Note : You will need to ensure that you have set up payments on PayorCRM before using Payment links \(Check the help section "Setting up payments" on how to setup payments \)

 ### Step 2 : Create and Define the rule